Family

 research to bring the past to life.
 His present day characters are

-people you will get to know, and like; you will cheer for them as they
+people you will get to know, and like and will cheer for as

 discover who they are in the grand scheme of life."